kscout/ops-bot/README.md

 # Interact
 ## Summon
-Bot responds to GitHub pull request messages in the KScout organization.
+Bot responds to GitHub issue and pull request comments in the KScout organization.

 Bot only takes action if summoned via an @-mention: